microsoft/autogen/samples/tools/testbed/README.md

 ## Running the Testbed

 To run the Testbed, simply execute
-``python run_scenarios.py``
+``python run_scenarios.py scenarios/Examples``

-The default it to repeat this scenario 10 times.
-This can be costly.
-To run each scenario only once, use:
+The default it to run each scenario once time.
+To run each scenario 10 times, use:
-``python run_scenarios.py --repeat 1``
+``python run_scenarios.py --repeat 10 scenarios/Examples ``

 The run_scenarios.py script also allows a number of command-line arguments to control various parameters of execution.
 Type ``python run_scenarios.py -h`` to explore these options: